RandyKoiSA/AssemblyLanguage/README.md

 # About
-Digital logic and archetecture of a computer system, machine level representation of code, memory system organization, structure of low-level computer language; machine, assembly and macrolangauge programming; principles of assembler operation, input-output programming, interrupt-exception handling.
+Digital logic and architecture of a computer system, machine level representation of code, memory system organization, structure of low-level computer language; machine, assembly and macrolangauge programming; principles of assembler operation, input-output programming, interrupt-exception handling.
 Laboratory programming assignemnts.
 We used visual studio 2017 in C++.